AshleyRoll/crc_cpp/README.md

-The calculation is performed using a compile time generated lookup table with only 16 entries (by default) to minimise memory footprint - this is designed for embedded systems.
-We trade a small speed penalty to reduce the space.
+The calculation is performed using a compile time generated lookup table with only 16 entries (by default) to minimise memory footprint - this is designed for embedded systems where RAM and program memory are at a premium.

+If you are able to provide data to the CRC at compile time, the entire CRC is able to be computed at compile time.

 ## Usage